Command line argument parsing with Clap

 cargo run --example clap_basic -- --help

-argument is used to select the clap_basic
+The --example argument is used to select the clap_basic program

-directory to be run.
-The --
+in the examples directory to be run.
+The -- is needed to separate the

-arguments passed to the cargo run
+arguments passed to the cargo run command from the arguments passed to

-clap_basic
+clap_basic command.

 arguments 0.1.0